 While the study was not designed to look specifically at the quality of sexual experiences, it can be inferred that there is a positive correlation between cannabis use and sex quality.

 Some of the reported benefits from those who have mixed cannabis and sex include improved levels of intimacy, heightened sensory perception, as well as stress and pain relief.
-If you haven’t already, check out our article on How cannabis can improve your sex life, where we go into more detail on the benefits of mixing cannabis with sex.
+If you haven’t already, check out our article on How cannabis can improve your sex life.

 The reported benefits of cannabis use for sex vary but there seems to be a common theme developing amongst reported frequent cannabis users: